widok/widok/docs/chapters/10-changelog.md

 ## Version 0.2.1
 ### General work
 - Ported to Scala.js v0.6.2
+- Use io.js for running the test cases

 ### Widgets
 - Allow the use of ``Buffer.map()`` in ``tbody``